 Property Taxes in Portugal

-When buying property in Portugal, you will need to consider taxes that will fall either at the time of the property purchase or on an annual basis.
+When buying property in Portugal, you will need to consider taxes that must be paid by the new property owner both at the time of the property purchase or on an annual basis.
 In this section, we’ll provide you with everything you need to know about taxes in Portugal.
+For further details, you can consult our Property Taxes in Portugal guide.

 Property taxes at the time of purchase